datagrok/opinions/DESIGN.md

 Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook and almost every other "social" site ever created.

+Solution: The Opinions data structure provides an abstract, extensible way to represent a metric.
+Metrics which are poorly-defined may be abandoned for better ones at the whim of the users.
+Users may form opinions about the Metrics themselves, represented by Opinion data structures.

 ### Extremely naive algorithm (popular vote) for calculating score from "goodness" metric.

 For these sites, as their communities get larger, minority interests and opinions become excluded.
 The marginalized, whose greatest champion for community-building should be the Internet, are ignored.
 The winningest content is that with the most votes, even if less-generally-popular content is highly desirable to a subset of the users.
 The site "descends into mediocrity."

 I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can both find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but consider to be on-topic and/or well-informed.

 Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook, etc...

+Solution: we do not specify an algorithm for calculating recommendations.
+Instead, we specify a format which allows users (and services) to collect and share opinion data, so they can do a variety of analytics against that data themselves.

 ### Limited to a single topic.